JANUARY EVENTS

 INTRODUCTION TO FLY FISHING (REGISTRATION REQUIRED)

-Saturday, April 20, at Living Waters Fly Fishing
+Saturday, February 8th at Living Waters Fly Fishing

 Join us for a comprehensive introduction to the fundamentals of fly casting and fly tackle, as well as access points and fly selection for the Texas Hill Country.
 All necessary equipment will be provided; just bring a notebook and pen!

-We’ll be kicking things off with a casting class catered towards beginners.
-Join us for a clinic on the basic principles of fly casting.
-Casting traditional and tenkara fly rods will be demonstrated and discussed, with plenty of interactive learning opportunities!
+10:00 – 11:30 / Introduction to Fly Casting – We’ll be kicking things off with a casting class catered towards beginners.
 This portion of class will take place outside; please dress for the weather.

-This presentation will explain the how’s and why’s behind rod, reel, and line selection for fly fishing our local waters.
-We will also discuss the advantages and disadvantages of different fly line tapers and show you the knots you need to get rigged up and ready to fish!
+11:30 – 1:00 / Basic Rigging for the Hill Country – This presentation will explain the how’s and why’s behind rod, reel, and line selection for fly fishing our local waters.
+We will also discuss the advantages and disadvantages of different fly line tapers, and show you the knots you need to get rigged up and ready to fish!

 LUNCH BREAK – We’re located just a short walk from many local eateries.